AndrewCarr24/lorenz/README.md

 The main function of the lorenz package is lorenz\_interp.
-This function requires three arguments - a vector giving the number of people/households in each bracket, a vector giving the bracket boundaries, and a number specifying the income distribution mean.
+This function requires three arguments - a vector giving the number of people/households in each bracket, a vector giving the bin income boundaries, and a number specifying the income distribution mean.
-Following previous research, the distribution described by the income boundaries is assumed to be bounded at the bottom and unbounded at the top.
+The distribution described by the income boundaries is assumed to be bounded at the bottom and unbounded at the top.
 For instance, the boundaries in the example below specify a distribution whose bottom income bracket is $0-10000 and whose top